schesa/ai-memes/README.md

 ## Training

-* Colab
+### Colab
-Managed to train for a small number of memes(10) on Windows using
+* Managed to train for a small number of memes(10) on Windows using
-* Windows 10
+### Windows 10

-Managed to train for a small number of memes(10)
+* Managed to train for a small number of memes - 10

-Used GPU NVIDIA GeForce GTX 950M with : python 3.6.8, CUDA 9.0, CuDNN 7.3.1, TF-GPU 1.12
+* Used GPU NVIDIA GeForce GTX 950M with : python 3.6.8, CUDA 9.0, CuDNN 7.3.1, TF-GPU 1.12.

 # Web Arhitecture